How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 This digital media dashboard is clean and well-designed.
 It’s clearly optimized to show three of the most important metrics for the web traffic of a media company:

-- Unique visitors
+• Unique visitors

-- The top viewed articles by visitors
+• Top viewed articles by visitors

-- Total email subscribers
+• Total email subscribers

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 5. Financial Dashboard Creation

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

-You can see more tips and tricks for building a financially healthy environment also in our financial graphs article.
+You can see more tips and tricks for building a financially healthy environment in our financial graphs article.

 6. Marketing CMO Example

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 Here, you can drill down into insights such as your average cost per lead, sales performance trends based on your targets, traffic, MQL & SQL ratios, and more.

 The digestible design of our CMO dashboard means that extracting marketing KPIs and key insights at a glance is more than feasible.
-Plus, the series of focused line charts on the right side of the page coupled with the clear-cut numeric information to the left means that comparing metrics, spotting trends, and communicating figures with your team will take minimal time.
+Plus, the series of focused line charts on the right side of the page, coupled with the clear-cut numeric information to the left, means that comparing metrics, spotting trends, and communicating figures with your team will take minimal time.
 It will also prove to be a stress-free experience.

 7. Retail Sales & Order